Jyothi2828/self-driving-car-js/README.md

-# 🚗 Self-Driving Car in JavaScript
+# 🚗 Self-Driving Car with JavaScript Course – Neural Networks and Machine Learning
 ---
 ### Check out the working of the app:
 [Live Demo](https://self-driving-car-js-no-libraries-jk.vercel.app/)